Contact us

 Prenatal and early life stress exposures and their influences on child socioemotional development and (mental) health outcomes

-Professor, universities of Turku and Jyväskylä
+Professor, University of Turku

 Child and youth loneliness, participation and the experiences of outsiderhood (ostracism)